Kaelygon/Lacertocyon-plumocrista/README.md

 - Early Lacertheriformes diverged during the late Cretaceous period from the Eutheria clade.
 - Palutherium was a small semi-aquatic otter- or shrew-like species that had a mixed diet, consisting of insects and fruits.
 - Its venom development started early from modified salivary glands.
 Making them poisonous if eaten by a predator.
-- Like many small mammals, the early ancestors of Lacertocyon were nocturnal to avoid competition with dinosaurs.  years of age.
-Full sexual maturity is reached at the age of 3-4 years old.
+- Like many small mammals, the early ancestors of Lacertocyon were nocturnal to avoid competition with dinosaurs.
 ### [K-Pg extinction event](https://en.wikipedia.org/wiki/Cretaceous%E2%80%93Paleogene_extinction_event) 66 mya
 - Due to the extinction event, the species couldn't have been more than 25 kg, likely much smaller.
 - Being semi-aquatic provided more shelter, and an omnivorous diet was beneficial, as many plant and marine life died.